The best Apple Watch apps will help you make the most of your high-tech smartwatch.

 For more information on all the things you can do with your wearable, check out our complete Apple Watch guide.
 Note that apps work best when you're running the latest watchOS 8 software.
 See how to update your Apple Watch if you need tips.

-Under Armour's workout-tracking app is one of the best fitness apps on the iPhone, and it's one of the best Apple Watch apps, too.
+Under Armour's workout-tracking app is one of the best workout apps on the iPhone, and it's one of the best Apple Watch apps, too.
 If you've ever used MapMyRun to log your miles, continuing to train with the watch app is a no-brainer.

 MapMyRun uses the watch's built-in GPS and heart rate monitor to track a variety of workouts, including outdoor and treadmill runs, walks and bike rides.
 The app displays your distance, duration, pace and heart rate throughout each workout.
 MapMyRun can be connected to Under Armour's MyFitnessPal app for a well-rounded look at your health and activity.
 That's useful if you're watching your weight or trying to meet a training goal.

 MapMyRun can be paired to Under Armour's lineup of Bluetooth-equipped shoes for more advanced details like whether you land on the ball of your foot or your heel as you pound the pavement.
 We recommend this app if you want your Apple Watch to be one of the best running watches.

-Nike Run Club (Free)
+Nike Run Club

-Nike's relationship with Apple runs deep: The two companies partnered on a Nike+ edition of the Apple Watch, which includes a specially designed Nike sport watch band and a watch face that puts the company's Nike Run Club watch app front and center.
+Nike's relationship with Apple runs deep: The two companies partner on a Nike+ edition of the Apple Watch, which includes a specially designed Nike sport watch band and a watch face that puts the company's Nike Run Club watch app front and center.
 But you don't have to buy the Nike model to start using the Nike Run Club app, one of the best Apple Watch apps for running.

 The Strava watch app itself is fairly basic: It records runs, bike rides and swims, and displays data like heart rate, mileage and pace.
 The Strava iPhone app is more fully featured, but you have the option to use the Apple Watch's native Workout app to track a run or a ride and then export that data to Strava using a separate iOS app, HealthFit ($2.99).